artm/biofame-display/Readme.md

 [ ] better match found handler:
-    [x] add the image to database (in memory and on disk) [ ] display "neighbours" (including the new one) [x] show decoded slot name
+    [x] add the image to database (in memory and on disk) [ ] also add it to the slots of the display
+    [ ] display "neighbours" (including the new one) [x] show decoded slot name
     [x] delete the original incoming picture

+[ ] refactoring - separate db shared between other objects